marceluda/rp_lock-in_pid_h/README.md

 # TODO

- - add modulation with arbitrary amplitud on output chanels [DONE]
+ - add modulation with arbitrary amplitud on output chanels [DONE v0.3]
- - Rip-off square lock-in [DONE]
+ - Rip-off square lock-in [DONE v0.3]
  - RE-ORDER signals on switches [PARTIAL]
- - Add more amplification on lock-in
+ - Add more amplification on lock-in [DONE v0.3]
  - Synchronized trigger for ramp module
+ - Pre-amplification and filters for Lock-in signal